-EIB compensates carbon emissions resulting from own activities
+EIB compensates for carbon emissions

 As part of its corporate responsibility commitments, the EIB has been measuring and managing its carbon emissions resulting from internal activities annually since 2007.
 Having successfully implemented a number of measures to minimise these emissions in the intervening years, the Bank has now selected a REDD+ project that will allow it to compensate those emissions on an annual basis.